-There are times when I would feel burnt out or exhausted working on something, but, at the end of the day, just knowing that I have put my 100% in it (regardless of the output) already makes me proud of what I’ve done.
+There are times when I would feel burnt out or exhausted working on something.
+But at the end of the day, just knowing that I have put my 100% into it (regardless of the output) already makes me proud of what I’ve done.

 3. Acknowledge every win

 One of the most important lessons that I’ve learned about accomplishments is that success can come from even the littlest of things.
 Whether it’s being able to get up in the morning or being resilient about something small, no progress is too small to notice.

 Just because we have not arrived at our supposed destination yet, it doesn’t mean that we can’t be proud of how far we’ve already gone.
 Just because we haven’t reached our fullest potential doesn’t mean that we can’t acknowledge how much we’ve already improved.

 During my daily morning meetings at work, my team always mentions one win from yesterday and we all celebrate it together – whether it’s tackling a daunting task or simply being able to wake up to an 8 AM alarm.